 - The team teaching experience should provide opportunities for the student teacher to ask questions and for the mentor teacher to demonstrate specific techniques.

 - The student teacher teaches independently, with the mentor teacher reviewing lesson plans and observing the student teacher's instruction methods.

 - The mentor teacher holds a conference with the student teacher after each lesson, providing encouragment and feedback.

 Stage 4: Independent Teaching

 - The student teacher teaches independently, continually gaining independence and confidence.

-- Many opportunities to exercise judgment and learn from experience occur during independent teaching.
+- The student teacher has many opportunities to exercise judgment and learn from experience while teaching independently.

 - Conferencing continues throughout this stage.

 - The mentor teacher begins to resume more responsibility for the classroom.